CanYing0913/CalciumZero/readme.md

 # Pipeline Setup Instruction
+- Latest update on 2022.10.16, Docker is not set up yet, please follow to create conda environment.
 ## 1. Check System Requirement
 It has been tested stable on Windows 10
 ## 2. Create & Setup a new Python environment from Conda for this project.
 Note:
 - If you don't have conda installed, You should get started by [here](https://www.anaconda.com/), and then get back to this readme file.